May 1, 2021

 Emma’s husband Henry (played by Bart Johnson) ends up arriving at the house shortly afterward, a day earlier than expected.
 He says something about how his business trip ended early.
 (The movie never reveals what Bart does for a living.)
 And it turns out that this weekend trip is for Emma and Henry (who are both in their 40s) to celebrate their ninth wedding anniversary.

 Henry and Emma’s marriage seems to have hit a rough patch, because they’re not really acting like this anniversary is something that they’ve been anticipating.
 The passion seems to have left their marriage.
-And when they sleep in the same bed together, they might as be sleeping together like platonic roommates.
+And when they sleep in the same bed together, they might as well be sleeping together like platonic roommates.

 Whle Emma is asleep, she has a nightmare that there was an intruder in the house, and he was wearing all black, including a black rubber mask and black gloves.
 When Emma wakes up, she finds out that on her nightstand are two coffee cups, a rose and a card that reads, “To have and to hold, now and always.
 Happy Anniversary, Mr. and Mrs. Barrett.”
 The problem is that Emma doesn’t know how these items got there, and Henry says that he didn’t put them there.

 Emma also sees that she’s wearing a white nightgown that she doesn’t own.
-And when Emma and Henry check their bedroom closets, they see that their clothes have been replaced by clothes that they’ve never seen before.
+And when Emma and Henry check their bedroom closets, they discover that their clothes have been replaced by clothes that they’ve never seen before.
 And then, Emma notices that her phone and car keys are missing.

-Henry takes a rake and rushes into a nearby orchard to search for possible tresspassers.
+Henry takes a rake and rushes into a nearby orchard to search for possible trespassers.
 And while he’s away, the landline phone in the house rings.
 Emma answers, and a man’s distorted, menacing voice shouts, “Obey us!” (“Held” co-director Cluff is the voice of the mystery man.)
 And now, Emma knows that someone is definitely targeting the house for some terror.

 Panic sets in when Henry comes back to the house with blood on his head.
 He says that while he was searching in the orchard, someone ambushed him and attacked him, but Henry was able to get away.
 Emma tells Henry about the strange phone call.
 And what do you know, right at that moment, they get another phone call from the same mystery menacer.